monokai-kirov/nestjs-crud-utils/README.md

 - please use getListInclude() and getDetailInclude() instead -- in @Finders@ methods default include now is []
 (old value was getIncludeOptions())
--- config.getAsyncDatabaseOptions() was renamed
-intoconfig.getDatabaseOptionsWithLeaderChecking()
--- config.getDatabaseOptions() was removed
--- dependencies for uploadService.handleVideo()
-and this method were removed (mac issues)
--- uploadService.handlePicture() was removed

 -- width, height parameters in @UploadDecorator and @MultipleUploadDecorator were removed, please use resizeOptions instead
 -- UploadModel { url, filesize } -> values: [
 	{ url, filesize, resizeOptions? },
 { url, filesize, resizeOptions? },

+-- dependencies for uploadService.handleVideo()
+and this method were removed (mac issues)
+-- uploadService.handlePicture() was removed
 ...
 ],
 ```